Building The Kingdom

-For many homeowners, the idea of residential roof and attic ventilation is a bit of a mystery.
+For many homeowners, the idea of residential roof and attic ventilation is a bit of a mystery and they don’t always understand all of the options for cooling an attic or ventilating a roof that are out there.
 There is a general assumption that every roof has some sort of ventilation, and that is usually where the conversation comes to an end.

 It’s important for homeowners to understand the basic features of ventilation and the impact it has on their home environment, as well as the overall health of their roof structure.
 There is absolutely nothing mysterious about proper ventilation.